PLBU/The-Searcher/README.md

   ```
     npm install
   ```
-* Running the website in http://localhost:3000/
+* Running the website in http://localhost:3000/ and server in http://localhost:5000/
   ```
     npm start
   ```